sachetutekar/-IPSVIP/README.md

 <b>Project idea – Fake news spreads like a wildfire and this is a big issue in this era.
 You can learn how to distinguish fake news from a real one.
 Hence, created a ML model which will not only just work on this dataset but also on any datasets henceforth which can classify fake & real news.
 Hope you like it.</b>

+# Iris Flowers Classification Project:

+<b>Project idea – The iris flowers have different species and you can distinguish them based on the length of petals and sepals.
+This is a basic project for machine learning beginners to predict the species of a new iris flower.
+Hope you like it.</b>

 I got to have hands-on experience on:
 <li>Python
 <li>Machine Learning